TO: Campus Community

 Implementation in UCPath

-Human Resources will centrally coordinate the salary program with the UCPath Center.
+Human Resources will centrally coordinate the salary increase program with the UCPath Center.
 Specific administrative instructions including timelines will be communicated separately as soon as available.

 Salary program communications, guidelines, FAQs, and the range structure and related changes can be found on the HR/Compensation website.

-Questions regarding the salary program should be submitted via HR Service Now to Compensation & Classification>General Questions.
+Questions regarding the salary increase program should be submitted via HR Service Now to Compensation & Classification>General Questions.